FinnNahon/finnnahon.github.io/content/info/travel/onebag.md

 # my personal one bag

 The following is what I will be packing in my bag of choice, the **Osprey Fairview 40L** (I could've gone with the Farpoint, but opted for the Fairview as I was able to get it for $100 cheaper).
-I should also note that due to my tech setup, I am actually bringing more than most suggest.
+I should also note that due to my tech setup, I am bringing more than most suggest.

 {{< columns >}}
 ### Health & Hygiene